 Childcare and early years interviews and inductions

 Starting a new role can be a nerve-wracking prospect.
-This blog post has a few handy tips and tricks to prepare you for interviews and inductions in early years and childcare.
+This blog post has a few handy tips and tricks to prepare you for early years interviews and inductions.

-There are a number of things that you will definitely need to think about before going into an interview:
+There are a number of things that you will definitely need to think about before going into an early years interview:

 • Research the nursery or provider and find out a little bit about their history and what they do – most employers will ask what you already know about them